Exit Planning Tools for Business Owners

 Most Recent Blog Articles

-Purpose after the sale is one of the biggest challenges for an exiting owner.
-Purpose – “Having as one’s intention or objective.”
-Many exit planning advisors discuss the three legs of the exit planning stool – business readiness, financial readiness and personal readiness.
+The third component of life after the sale is Purpose – “Having as one’s intention or objective.”
+Many exit planning advisors discuss the three legs of the exit planning stool – business readiness, financial readiness, and personal readiness.
 In our previous two articles, we focused on two of the “big three” components of a successful life after the sale, activity and identity.
 The third is purpose.
-So many advisors point to the 75% of former owners who “profoundly regret” their transition, and say it’s because they didn’t make enough money.
-To quote Mr. Bernstein in the great film Citizen Kane, “Well, it’s no trick to make a lot of money…if all you want is to make a lot of money.”

 Older Entries »